Nail on the Head

 within the perfect dream.
 That day

-the birds were heard, the footpaths clean,
+the larks were heard, the footpaths clean,

 and all the playgrounds safe for play.